gblbjj/pi-top-install/README.md

 In this repository you find tips, tricks and scripts to install the necessary capabilities to control the pi-top hardware using a standard Raspbian Stretch or Jessie distribution.

+> **Important!**
-This repository contains currently programs and information for the original pi-top laptop and the pi-topCEED.
+> This repository contains currently programs and information for the original pi-top laptop and the pi-topCEED.
-It has not been tested with the new pi-top laptop (released October 15, 2017) with the sliding keyboard.
-It will be updated as soon as possible.
+> It has not been tested with the new pi-top laptop (released October 13, 2017) with the sliding keyboard.
+> It will probably not work on this new device.
+> I will add details on how to use Raspbian on this new device as soon as they become available.

 For other linux distributions, see the links at the bottom of this page.